Optimal operating parameters for next-generation xenon gas time projection chambers: Detector Design Considerations

-\textbf{Topology TPC}: Molecular additives such as CO$_2$, CH$_4$, CF$_4$, triethylamine (TEA: N(CH$_2$CH$_3$)$_3$), and trimethylamine (TMA: N(CH$_3$)$_3$) can be introduced to the TPC and significantly reduce the electron diffusion.
-This is by introducing new molecular degrees of freedom from vibrational and rotational states to transfer the electron energy in inelastic collisions~\cite{Azevedo2016_XeDiffusion}.
-This reduction enables finer resolutions to the charged particle tracks produced in the TPC and superior background rejection power at the analysis level compared with pure xenon.
+\textbf{Topology TPC}: Molecular additives such as CO$_2$, CH$_4$, CF$_4$, triethylamine (TEA: N(CH$_2$CH$_3$)$_3$), or trimethylamine (TMA: N(CH$_3$)$_3$) can be introduced to the TPC and significantly reduce diffusion of electrons during drift.
+Molecular degrees of freedom from vibrational and rotational states transfer electron energy gained from the drift field in inelastic collisions~\cite{Azevedo2016_XeDiffusion}.
+This reduction enables better spatial reconstruction of the charged particle tracks produced in the TPC and superior background rejection power at the analysis level compared with pure xenon.

-These molecular gas additives, however, can also significantly change the TPC operation, whereby they can quench or absorb the VUV scintillation light.
-Furthermore, molecules such as and TMA can convert xenon excimers to ionization electrons through Penning transfers enabling higher avalanche gains and reduction of the Fano factor~\cite{PhysRev.72.26}.
+These molecular gas additives, however, also significantly change the TPC operation, as they quench or absorb the VUV scintillation light and suppress EL.
+Furthermore, TMA can convert xenon excimers to ionization electrons through Penning transfers.
+This process enables higher avalanche gains and a reduction of the Fano factor~\cite{PhysRev.72.26}.

-The use of such additives is considered to be more challenging to realize for a tonne-scale gas detector with further R\&D required to establish suitable position reconstruction and sub-percent energy resolution with reduced/without electroluminescence.
-For example, at modest percentages with CO$_2$ admixture, the EL can reduce to 70\% or 35\% compared with pure xenon for CO$_2$ levels 0.05\% and 0.1\%, respectively~\cite{Henriques2017_SecondaryScintillation,Henriques2019_ElectroluminescenceTPCs} with a reduction in the transverse diffusion by about a factor of three to four.
+The use of such additives for a tonne-scale gas detector will require significant further R\&D to demonstrate suitable position reconstruction and sub-percent energy resolution with reduced or lost electroluminescence.
+For example, at modest percentages with CO$_2$ admixture, the EL can diminish to 70\% or 35\% compared with pure xenon for CO$_2$ levels 0.05\% and 0.1\%, respectively~\cite{Henriques2017_SecondaryScintillation,Henriques2019_ElectroluminescenceTPCs} with a reduction in the transverse diffusion by about a factor of three to four.
 At higher levels towards 5\%, both longitudinal and transverse diffusion would reduce by a factor three to ten compared with pure xenon, respectively.
 However, this must be balanced with the strong quenching of scintillation light.